shugaa/florb/README.txt

-florb is an OSM viewer application with GPX overlay support for the Desktop, quite similar to the OSM slippy map in your browser.
+florb is a really simple map viewer and GPX editor written in C++ using the FLTK UI toolkit.
+See http://florb.shugaa.de for details.

 florb is distributed under the terms of the MIT license as can be found in LICENSE.txt.